 We consider these concerns as indicative of our reputability as a breeder—the safety of our puppies, dogs, and family will always be placed above a potential sale.

 We apologize in advance for any anxiety or uncertainty our new policies may create.

 We raise our puppies in our home because we strongly believe that home raising puppies is both ethically the right thing to do, as well as producing the best possible results.

 Unfortunately, it’s a sad product of our times that stranger danger is a real thing in today’s world, even for adults.
-Here are just some of the reasons we no longer allow visits from people who are not yet on our reservation list.
+Here are just some of the reasons we no longer allow visits.

 Significant harm has come to people like breeders or real estate agents who work in home-type environments where unknown people are routinely invited in.